Skip to main content

 Josh Goldberg

 typescript-eslint is the tooling that enables standard JavaScript tools such as ESLint and Prettier to support TypeScript code.
-We've been working on a set of breaking changes and general features that we're excited to get in released! 🎉
+We've been working on a set of breaking changes and general features that we're excited to get released! 🎉

 We'd previously blogged about v6 in Announcing typescript-eslint v6 Beta.
 This blog post contains much of the same information as that one, but updated for changes made since the beta - including a few breaking changes.